 Implement recycling initiatives

 Recycling programs are also a tried-and-true method of sustainability.
 Lots of large brands and retailers have created their own recycling programs to properly dispose of used products and their containers.
 Depending on the nature of your product, it might be hard for consumers to properly recycle it on their own.
 By offering a recycling program, you take the stress away from the consumer and can even encourage them to come shop at your store again by offering a discount when they recycle a product!

 Importance of communication

 Customers want transparency throughout all these processes.
 In an era of social media and cancel culture, it’s important to be as transparent and honest about your sustainability initiatives as possible.
 Clearly documenting your goals, plans, and impact in a way that your customers can understand will help your brand gain a loyal and trusting customer base.
 Keeping your customers updated on your initiatives will also help them feel like they are part of your brand’s efforts to have a positive impact on the environment.

 How to tell if your communication is effective or not

 As our market grows and the need for sustainability increases, being at the forefront of sustainable e-commerce is important for ensuring that your brand stays relevant and prospers for decades to come.
-Gaining the loyalty of customers new and old can only help you grow your e-commerce business, and pushing sustainability measures will help your brand and our planet.
+Gaining the loyalty of customers new and old can only help you grow your e-commerce business, and pushing sustainable business practices will help your brand and our planet.

 Peter Twomey is the co-founder and COO at EcoCart.
 Peter's professional passion is building software solutions that solve problems he experienced-first hand in his time as an entrepreneur.
 In his free time, you can find Peter skateboarding around San Francisco and cleaning up the beach with his dog Butters.